rohit0718/tp/docs/UserGuide.md

 ### Modules View

 See all the modules with the next lesson and exam for each module.
+Use the [list mod](#listing-all-modules--list-mod) command to access this view.

 ![ModulesView](images/ModulesView.png)

 ### Details View

 See all the lessons and modules for a given module.
+Use the [detail](#show-details-of-a-module-detail) command to access this view.

 ![DetailsView](images/DetailsView.png)

 ### Lessons View

 See all the lessons of all modules.
+Use the [list lesson](#listing-all-lessons--list-lesson) command to access this view.

 ![LessonsView](images/LessonsView.png)

 ### Exams View

 See all the exams of all modules.
+Use the [list exam](#listing-all-exams--list-exam) command to access this view.

 ![ExamsView](images/ExamsView.png)